CrazyBoy49z/awesome-modx-revo/README.md

 ### General Purpose
 *Extras that can be used to a lot of different things.*

+- [pdoTools](https://modx.com/extras/package/pdotools) - A collection of popular snippets for common tasks.
 - [getResources](https://modx.com/extras/package/getresources) - Listing and summarization snippet.

 ### Integrations